cloudpotions/DocuMerge-for-LLMs/README.md

    - Save the `documerge_for_llms.py`

 3. **Run the Script**:
-   - Double click the documerge_for_llms.py and it will bring open a Graphical User Interface (works on Windows, Linux and IOS), which will allow you to select the Github Repo you wish to run the python script on.
-It is helpful if you put your Repo in a parent Folder as the script will output the files created in the same directory it runs and it will be more organized.
+   - Simply double-click the documerge_for_llms.py file to launch a GUI (compatible across Windows, Linux, and macOS).
+The clean interface guides you through selecting any repository you wish to analyze.

+For best organization, I recommend placing your target repository in a dedicated parent folder first, as DocuMerge generates its output files in the same directory where it runs.
+This keeps your magical AI-ready documentation neatly contained alongside your source code.

 4. **Wait for the Magic**:

    - The script will process the repository and generate **two output files**:
      - `LLM-DocuMerge_<RepoName>.txt`: A large file containing all the repository files.
      - `LLM-DocuMerge-Insights_<RepoName>.txt`: A smaller file with detailed insights about the repository.